-King Richard III College is one of the best British International schools in Mallorca (Majorca), Spain.
-The school aspires to create a global perspective where every child´s background, attitudes and values are appreciated and understood.
+King Richard III College is one of the best British International Schools in Mallorca (Majorca), Spain.
+The atmosphere in our school is one that

 In Year One we follow the English National Curriculum.
 Our lessons are planned using the Primary National strategy and the QCA schemes of work.
 The class tutor is responsible for teaching most subjects in the curriculum.
-Specialist teachers deliver lessons in Art, Spanish, French, ICT and Physical Education.
+Specialist teachers deliver lessons in Spanish, French, Computing and Physical Education.

 Lessons comprise of: